CONSTITUTION OF RABAT INTERNATIONAL CHURCH

 In the event of disbandment of Rabat International Church, any funds or physical items remaining after satisfaction of all outstanding financial obligations will be disbursed at the discretion of the existing Church Board.

-This Constitution was revised and approved by the congregation at the Semi-annual General Meeting, November 19 , 2006.
+This Constitution was revised and approved by the congregation at the Semi-annual General Meeting, November 9 , 2014, and last amended in November 2016.